 Milia is benign and does not have any symptoms, thus treatments are only necessary if requested by the patient.
 However, all treatments must be recommended by your dermatologist.

-- Laser therapy: CO2 laser ablation can treat individual or multiple milia with minimal complications or recurrences
+Laser therapy: CO2 laser ablation can treat individual or multiple bumps with minimal complications or recurrences

-Patients should not attempt milia extraction at home on themselves.
-While milia alone do not have any side effects, improper technique can cause skin trauma, leading to scarring or injury.
-If you would like to remove milia professionally, consult an accredited dermatologist.
+Patients should not attempt extraction at home on themselves.
+While the bumps alone do not have any side effects, improper technique can cause skin trauma, leading to scarring or injury.
+If you would like to remove such bumps professionally, do consult an accredited dermatologist who will be able to assist with comprehensive management including post-treatment skincare to prevent recurrence.

 Struggling with dark spots?
 To treat them, you first have to know the kind of pigmentation you have.